 In common with all audits under ISAs (UK), we are also required to perform specific procedures to respond to the risk of management override.
-In addressing the risk of fraud through management override of controls, we tested the appropriateness of journal entries and other adjustments; assessed whether the judgements made in making accounting estimates are indicative of a potential bias; and evaluated the business rationale of any significant transactions that are unusual or outside the normal course of business.
+In addressing the risk of fraud through management override of controls, we tested the design and implementation of controls over prevention and detection of fraud; tested the appropriateness of journal entries and other adjustments; assessed whether the judgements made in making accounting estimates are indicative of a potential bias; and evaluated the business rationale of any significant transactions that are unusual or outside the normal course of business.